 Which school do you want to support?

-During the decade of the 1970s, the context for education finance was changing dramatically.
-Collective bargaining for teachers in California became mandatory through passage of the Rodda Act in 1975 with the support of a new Governor, Jerry Brown.
+At the same time, the context for education finance was changing dramatically.
+Teacher union membership had expanded dramatically in the 1960s and early 1970s, and in 1975 collective bargaining for teachers became mandatory with passage of the Rodda Act, supported by a new Governor, Jerry Brown.
 Teacher pay rose with inflation, union power, a changing labor market that offered new professional options for educated women, and the radical idea of equal pay for equal work.
 School boards, trying to keep up with these forces and avoid strikes, began to find loopholes and levy new taxes that could not be redistributed.

-To prevent the state government from shifting to new taxes, the 1978 Gann limit caps the amount that the state may legally spend.
-Each year, the legislative analyst office (LAO) calculates the amount of "room" in the budget before the Gann Limit maximum is reached.
-There have only been a few years when this was an issue, but it's worth knowing about -- if only as an example of the density of the legal thicket that surrounds California's education budget.
+In an attempt to prevent the state government from raising new taxes, voters enacted a policy known as the Gann limit in 1979, capping the amount that the state may legally spend.
+There have only been a few years when this was an issue, but illustrates the density of the legal thicket that surrounds California's education budget.
 This stuff is seriously complicated.

 With a single vote, Proposition 13 flipped the local and state roles in funding schools.

-Sacramento suddenly became the center of the universe when it came to school funding in California.
-In most districts, taxes at 1% of assessed value were not enough to cover the revenue limit requirements set in the Serrano settlement.
-State appropriations filled in some of the lost funds.
-California quickly became a state with low property taxes and high state income taxes.
+As discussed in Ed100 Lesson 8.3, with the passage of Prop 13, Sacramento suddenly became the center of the universe when it came to school funding in California.
+In most districts, property taxes at 1% of assessed value were not enough to cover the revenue limit requirements established in the Serrano settlement.
+To fill in for the lost funds, California quickly became a state with low property taxes and high state income taxes.

-Proposition 98 gave voters an instrument to force the issue.
-This ballot measure, passed by a narrow margin, did not add new revenues to the budget.
-Rather, it amended the constitution to require that a larger and more consistent fraction of the state budget be spent on education, specifically on K-12 education and community colleges (a.k.a K-14 education).
+To force change, voters passed Proposition 98.
+This ballot measure, passed by a narrow margin, did not raise taxes or add new revenues to the budget.
+Rather, it amended the constitution to guarantee that a larger and more consistent fraction of the state budget be spent on education, specifically on K-12 education and community colleges (K-14 education).

 Of course, that's a massive oversimplification.
 Here's a slightly less simple one.
 The portion of the budget that should go toward K-14 education under Proposition 98 is:

-Calculating the precise Prop 98 guarantee each year is complicated, and the stakes are high.
+Calculating the precise amount of the Prop 98 guarantee each year is complicated, and the stakes are high.
+The California Department of Finance is responsible for the math.
 Most education-related expenses are considered part of the Proposition 98 budget, but not all of them.
-For example, funds for after-school programs are not counted as part of Proposition 98.
 Every year, a cottage industry of lawyers, consultants and advocates earns a living debating and explaining the interpretation of Proposition 98.

-It is unfortunate that Proposition 98 has caused California’s leaders to fight budget battles on the grounds of legal details rather than on the real needs of students.
-(Kevin Gordon, a California policy consultant and expert on Prop 98, has even been heard to wonder aloud whether Prop98 has done more harm than good.)
+It is unfortunate that Proposition 98 has caused California's leaders to fight budget battles on the grounds of legal details and formulas rather than on the real needs of students.
+(Kevin Gordon, a California policy consultant and expert on Prop 98, has even been heard to wonder aloud whether Prop.
+98 has done more harm than good.)
 On the other hand, having a rule in place does support the idea that the conversation should involve real numbers.
-For example, in the Great Recession the Legislature had to use a wide range of accounting "solutions" to divert funds from education.
-By 2011, the cumulative shortfall (or “maintenance factor”) gap between the real budget for education and the unachieved Prop 98 “guarantee” exceeded $12 billion, roughly $2,000 per student.

-The imperative for the state to restore education funds to the level guaranteed by Prop 98 helped convince voters to temporarily raise taxes in 2012.
-Governor Jerry Brown put Proposition 30 on the ballot asking for an increase of about $6 billion in income and sales taxes to supplement the state’s general fund.
-With the income taxes about to expire in 2018, voters approved Proposition 55, which extended the income tax on high earners through 2030.
+The shortfall in 2011 left an important legacy — it helped convince voters to temporarily raise taxes.
+Governor Jerry Brown turned to voters by putting Prop.
+30 on the ballot.
+This measure, passed in 2012, asked for a temporary increase of about $6 billion in income and sales taxes to supplement the state's general fund.
+In 2018, voters extended an income tax on high earners through 2030.

-Education funding in California shriveled during the Great Recession.
+Education funding in California shriveled as a lasting result of the Great Recession (December 2007 to June 2009).
 It took seven years for funding per student to return to pre-recession levels, adjusted for inflation.
-Since then, education funding has grown significantly, but not more than by the minimum required by Prop 98.
-As many observers have pointed out, the guarantee can serve as a floor, but also as a ceiling.
+Education funding grew significantly thereafter, but generally only by the minimum required by Prop 98.
+As many observers have pointed out, the Prop98 guarantee can serve as a floor, but also as a ceiling.

 Search all lesson and blog content here.